 Yearly circuit and drag race competition for RC-sized autonomous cars.
 Teams are scored based on their performance (read: speed) in the races, as well as written reports and oral presentations.
 The IARRC competition is held at the University of Toronto in Ontario, Canada.

-Compete to build and program the best autonomous cars to navigate obstacles as quickly as possible.
-RC-sized cars compete in Speed Demons, while Autonomous Car Wars is the domain of our go-kart-sized ride-along car.
-Teams are scored on a structured basis involving their performance in the race.
-The competition is held at Denver’s Maker Faire.
+In this competition, teams built and programmed the best autonomous cars to navigate obstacles as quickly as possible.
+RC-sized cars competed in Speed Demons, while our go-kart-sized ride-along car competed in Autonomous Car Wars.
+Teams were scored on a structured basis involving their performance in the race.
+The competition was held at Denver’s Maker Faire.
 This competition held its final year in 2018 before being cancelled.

 Add to Google